-On November 17, the union community gathered in the city to celebrate the triumphant history of Local 61 and United Educators of San Francisco.
+Later in the year, on November 17, the UESF community gathered in the city to celebrate the triumphant history of Local 61 and United Educators of San Francisco.
 All anticipated with relish the challenges and achievements of the next 100 years.

 Dennis Kelly has been an AFT member since 1968.
 He is the former president of United Educators of San Francisco, AFT Local 61, a former CFT Vice President and former AFT Vice President.
 Kelly was honored with CFT’s highest honor, the Ben Rust Award, in 2018.

 As the union’s Parliamentarian for 34 annual CFT Conventions he has served under six CFT presidents—Raoul Teilhet, Miles Miles, Marvin Katz, Mary Bergan, Marty Hittelman and Joshua Pechthalt.

 Kelly has an abiding interest in union history.
 Local 61 is the oldest AFT local union in the California Federation of Teachers, with both CFT and Local 61 observing their 100th anniversaries in 2019.
 Kelly has written histories for both centennial celebrations.